johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 Example: given the following HSYNC record for a remote MSA:

 zone.example.
-IN HSYNC  ON  AGENT  YES  msa.provider.com.
+IN HSYNC  ON  AGENT  YES  agent.provider.com. agent.zone.example.

 The local MSA will look up the URI record for msa.provider.com:

 _dns._tcp.msa.provider.com.
-IN  URI  10 10 “dns://ns.msa.provider.com:5399/”
+IN  URI  10 10 "dns://ns.msa.provider.com:5399/"
 _dns._tcp.msa.provider.com.
 IN  RRSIG URI …

 which triggers a lookup for ns.msa.provider.com.
 SVCB to get the IPv4